 Yes, the ancient OLIVE oil is MORE than a COOKING oil!
 You most likely heard about the benefits of using olive oil on your heart or decreasing the risk of heart attacks and cholesterol.
 But have you heard about the benefits of olive oil in arthritis?

 Olive oil contains oleic acid and oleocanthal, both with natural anti-inflammatory properties.
 Olive oil is one of the base constituents of the Mediterranean diet.
-Numerous studies about the Mediterranean Diet supplemented with olive oil prove the benefit of eating more olive oil.
+Numerous studies on the Mediterranean Diet supplemented with olive oil demonstrate the benefits of consuming more olive oil.

 8. Whole Grains